Evan7711/FinalProject/propsal.md

 Major Project Proposal
 --------------------------------------------------------------
-Description
+Description:
 --------------------------------------------------------------
 For the final project I will be creating a graphing calculator.
-It will be able to do all of the basic functions of a calculator as well as have the ability to display a graph
+It will be able to do all of the basic functions of a calculator as well as have the ability to display a graph.
+Will be done alone.

 Need To Have List:
 --------------------------------------------------------------